RorriMaesu/AutoAFK-Control-Suite/README.md

 [![Support AutoAFK](images/buymeacoffee.png)](https://buymeacoffee.com/rorrimaesu)

 AutoAFK Control Suite is a Windows-native AFK choreographer that keeps your cursor orbiting a focal point while sprinkling in optional, human-like WASD taps.
 It layers smooth orbital math, procedural noise, and gentle cadence shifts to stay believable without looking chaotic.
-A console control deck lets you tailor the motion profile before every session.
+The glass-panel control deck GUI lets you tailor the motion profile before every session and ships ready-to-run as a bundled executable.

 ## Highlights